 3. Cook in salted water until al dente (check the package for timings, as dried pasta cooks faster than fresh).

 4. Reserve some pasta water.
-Drain and finish in the pan with sauce and a splash of pasta water to bind.
+Drain, then finish in the pan with the sauce and a splash of pasta water to bind.

 5. Serve topped with grated Pecorino Sardo.

-That classic pasta showcases the pasta’s texture and the bold flavors of Sardinia.
+That classic pasta showcases the texture of the pasta and the bold flavors of Sardinia.

-While all Campidanese is iconic, Malloreddus pasta adapts well to other pairings.
+While all Campidanese dishes are iconic, Malloreddus pasta pairs well with other dishes.

 • Seafood Malloreddus: clams, mussels, prawns, light tomato and garlic sauce.